LBNL-ETA/MSWH/README.md

 ## Contributing

-Anyone may contribute code using the issue tracker, forks and pull requests.
+Anyone may contribute features with the appropriate tests using the issue tracker, forks and pull requests.

 To run tests: